-The Core-32 System card must be installed in a full-size PCI slot which is a bus master.
+The Core-32 System card must be installed in a full-size PCI slot which is a bus master slot to take advantage of its bus master capabilities.
 Refer to your computer owner's manual to determine which slots are available as bus masters.
-(On some older motherboards, the PCI slot next to the ISA bus connector [the PCI/ISA shared slot] is not a PCI bus master slot.)
+(On some older motherboards, the PCI slot next to the ISA bus connector [the PCI/ISA/ shared slot] is not a PCI bus master slot).

-- 1. Touch the computer power supply case to discharge personal static. - 2.
-Pick up the Core-32/PC-90 assembly by the top of the metal bracket and the top of the other end of the card. - 3.
-Align the card assembly over the slot you've chosen and insert it. - 4.
+- 1. Verify that third party audio software is installed and launches correctly. - 2.
+Touch the computer power supply case to discharge personal static. - 3.
+Pick up the Core-32/PC-90 assembly by the top of the metal bracket and the top of the other end of the card. - 4.
+Align the card assembly over the slot you've chosen and insert it. - 5.
 Place one hand along the top edge of the card and push down firmly until the card is fully seated in the slot.
-Do not use excessive force. - 5.
+Do not use excessive force. - 6.
 Once the card is fully seated, attach the Core-32 bracket to the computer chassis with the screws provided with your computer.
-If you are standing the computer up, check to see that boards are not bending and shorting against each other. - 6.
+If the computer is a tower or mini-tower design, check to see that boards are not bending under their own weight and shorting against each other. - 7.
 Replace the cover on the computer.
 Do not operate the system without the cover.